BEIJING (AP) -- Thousands of people in China are trying to write their own ticket out of the country -- in French.

 "That's why many people, whether they are rich or skilled professionals, are trying hard to learn French," she said.

-Quebec's immigration minister, Kathleen Weil, said the province welcomes the heightened interest from would-be immigrants.
+Quebec's immigration minister, Kathleen Weil, said the province welcomes the heightened interest from potential immigrants.
 "We're happy about it and we want to keep them here," she said.

 Alliance Francaise, which promotes French language and culture, turned away would-be students in the Chinese capital last year because its classes there were full for the first time ever.